-a.
-Anything that kaimahi make, discover, develop or improve, whether on their own or with someone else while working at Te Pūkenga in the performance of their role, remains the intellectual property of Te Pūkenga.
-Kaimahi may only use such intellectual property for non-work related purposes with the prior approval of Te Pūkenga.
+a) Anything that kaimahi make, discover, develop or improve, whether on their own or with someone else while working at the Employer in the performance of their role, remains the intellectual property of the Employer.
+Kaimahi may only use such intellectual property for non-work related purposes with the prior approval of the Employer.

-6 Whakaōrite Whiwhinga Mahi | Equal Employment Opportunities
+6 Equal Employment Opportunities | Whakaorite Whiwhinga Mahi

-- a.
-In recognition to our commitment to Te Tiriti, equity and inclusiveness, Te Pūkenga shall engage with kaimahi on an equal employment opportunities programme. - b.
-The equal employment opportunities programme shall identify and eliminate all aspects of policies, procedures and practices which may directly or indirectly lead to inequitable outcomes and do not embrace diversity, especially those concerning kaimahi appointments, pay (including gender pay), flexible working arrangements, wellbeing and safety, promotions and career development. - c.
-As outlined in Part B, in relation to pay equity, during the term of this collective agreement, Te Pūkenga and TIASA are committed to forming a working party for the purpose of developing an equity framework designed to ensure that gender and ethnic pay gaps are addressed for all kaimahi.
-The equity framework will draw on other frameworks including "Kia Toipoto (closing gender, Maori, Pacific and Ethnic Pay Gaps), Public Service Action Plan" developed by the Public Service Commission.
+- a) In recognition to our commitment to Te Tiriti, equity and inclusiveness, Te Pūkenga shall engage with kaimahi on an equal employment opportunities programme. - b) The equal employment opportunities programme shall identify and eliminate all aspects of policies, procedures and practices which may directly or indirectly lead to inequitable outcomes and do not embrace diversity, especially those concerning kaimahi appointments, pay (including gender pay), flexible working arrangements, wellbeing and safety, promotions and career development. - c) As outlined in Part B, in relation to pay equity, during the term of this collective agreement, Te Pūkenga and TIASA are committed to forming a working party for the purpose of developing an equity framework designed to ensure that gender and ethnic pay gaps are addressed for all kaimahi.
+The equity framework will draw on other frameworks including "Kia Toipoto (closing gender, Māori, Pacific and Ethnic Pay Gaps), Public Service Action Plan" developed by the Public Service Commission.

-7 Pānga taharua | Conflict of interest
+7 Conflict of interest | Pānga taharua

-Situations may arise which could place kaimahi in conflict with their commitments to Te Pūkenga.
-If kaimahi become aware of anything or are considering committing to something that has the potential to place them in conflict with their duties and commitments to Te Pūkenga, they must advise Te Pūkenga immediately.
-If there is any doubt as to whether something is a conflict, they should refer to Te Pūkenga policies and also seek guidance from their manager.
+Situations may arise which could place kaimahi in conflict with their commitments to the Employer.
+If kaimahi become aware of anything or are considering committing to something that has the potential to place them in conflict with their duties and commitments to the Employer, they must advise the Employer immediately.
+If there is any doubt as to whether something is a conflict, they should refer to the Employer's policies and also seek guidance from their manager.

-8 Ngā kaupapa-here me ngā whakahaere | Policies and Procedures
+8 Policies and Procedures | Ngā kaupapa-here me ngā whakahaere

-- a.
-Te Pūkenga may introduce and amend policies and procedures from time to time and these will apply to kaimahi covered by this Agreement, but not so as to vary the terms and conditions in this agreement or to be inconsistent with it. - b.
-Where a proposed policy or procedure, or an amendment to an existing one, has the potential for impacting on working conditions for TIASA members, Te Pūkenga will consult with TIASA and affected TIASA members prior to making any decisions.
+- a) The Employer may introduce and amend policies and procedures from time to time and these will apply to kaimahi covered by this Agreement, but not so as to vary the terms and conditions in this agreement or to be inconsistent with it. - b) Where a proposed policy or procedure, or an amendment to an existing one, has the potential for impacting on working conditions for TIASA members, the Employer will consult with TIASA and affected TIASA members prior to making any decisions.

-9 Te Whakatau Raruraru Mahi | Resolution of Employment Relationship Problems
+9 Resolution of Employment Relationship Problems | Te Whakatau Raruraru Mahi